Tisochrysis lutea

 T. lutea is one of the most widely used species in aquaculture to feed oyster and shrimp larvae.
 It has an interesting composition for this application because of its high content of polyunsaturated fatty acids such as docosahexaenoic acid (DHA), stearidonic acid and alpha-linolenic acid.
-T. lutea contain betain lipids and phospholipids.
+T. lutea contains betain lipids and phospholipids.

+Etymology

+The genus name Tisochrysis comes from the first letter of Tahiti, French Polynesia, where the species is first isolated, and its previous genus Isochrysis.
+The species name lutea stems from its color.
+Lutea is the color of saffron yellow in Latin.